-AT CHRISTMAS A NUMBER OF YEARS AGO, I met my sister’s boyfriend, who was two generations younger than I. Not understanding what his tastes in anything were except that he liked good-looking women, my present to him was a book, Swingin’ Chicks Of The ’60s.
+AT CHRISTMAS A NUMBER OF YEARS AGO, I met my sister’s boyfriend Mark, who was two generations younger than I was.
+Not understanding what his tastes in anything were except that he liked good-looking women, my present to him was a book, Swingin’ Chicks Of The ’60s.
 It’s a collection of photos and biographies of 101 women famous for their beauty decades ago.

 Swingin’ Chicks Of The ’60s is a fun book where readers will see photos of 101 pretty faces and almost as many beautiful bodies.

 As someone who came of age in the ‘60s, I have always seen these women as gorgeous.
 Back in the ’60s, whether they were well-endowed or hardly endowed had never meant much to me.

 Even at the height of Playboy’s sales and Hugh Hefner’s influence, the size of their “endowments” apparently hadn’t mattered to the other males of that time either: We dreamt of Jeannie, Mrs. Peel, and Agent 99 equally!

 But Mark’s remark put a few things into perspective, primarily that “big boobs” are what several generations of Americans have grown up associating as a necessity to female beauty and allure.
 That mammoth mammaries are often not a gift from God but the work of a talented mortal seems irrelevant to younger men.

 Mark had come of age after it had become requisite for female celebrities to have enhanced figures and faces.
 It surprised him to see so many unquestionably lovely women with the “normal” boobs that had been allotted them at birth!

 According to the publisher’s blurb, Swingin’ Chicks Of The ’60s is “an affection3ate tribute to the women who waged a cultural revolution, this book offers photos, profiles, and little-known details of the lives of 101 defining divas of the decades.”